 K V Vijayendra Prasad watched a Marathi film in which Mughal Army attacks two warriors Sivaji and Tanaji.
-The duo can defeat the army if they reach Sinhagad fort.
+The duo can defeat the army if they reach the Sinhagad fort.
 While Sivaji escapes to the fort, Tanaji stays behind blocking the army.
-Tanaji slaughters the Mughal soldiers counting One, Two, Three and so on.
-Vijayendra Prasad, impressed by the film, wrote a story based on reincarnation of a bodyguard who kills 100 soldiers in an effort to re-enthrone his queen but dies in the process.
-He is reborn after 400 years and fulfils his ambition by making her the Chief Minister of the state.
-The story was prepared for a film titled ‘Jagadeka Veerudu’ with Krishna in lead role under the direction of Sagar.
+Tanaji slaughters the Mughal soldiers counting One, Two, Three, and so on.
+Vijayendra Prasad, impressed by the film, wrote a story based on the reincarnation of a bodyguard who kills 100 soldiers to re-enthrone his queen but dies in the process.
+He is reborn after 400 years and fulfills his ambition by making her the Chief Minister of the state.
+The story was prepared for a film titled “Jagadeka Veerudu” with Krishna in the lead role under the direction of Sagar.

 The opening sequence is great and sets the tone of the film.
-The first act has Ram Charan (as Harsha) introduction, bike stunts and first song, which have nothing to do with the central theme of the film and neither do they help with hero characterization or setting.
+The first act has Ram Charan’s (as Harsha) introduction, bike stunts, and the first song, which have nothing to do with the central theme of the film, and neither do they help with hero characterization or setting.
 They never show the personal life of Ram Charan, not even his parents.
-After the plot point 1, the story switches to romantic track with Ram Charan trying to find Indu and towards the interval learns that it’s Kajal Aggarwal.
+After plot point 1, the story switches to a romantic track with Ram Charan trying to find Indu and towards the interval learns that it’s Kajal Aggarwal.
 The horse riding sequence after getting a glimpse of his past is mind-blowing.

-The flashback episode happens in Udaygarh kingdom in the year 1609.
+The flashback episode happens in the Udaygarh kingdom in the year 1609.
 The role of Kala Bhairava in the army is uncertain.
-He is a bodyguard, a trainer and a soldier too.
-In spite of being a normal soldier, he is treated on par with the commander-in-chief, Ranadev Billa, and is close to the king.
-The flashback is brief with short character introductions and a battle which leads to the death of lead pair along with villain.
+He is a bodyguard, a trainer, and a soldier too.
+Despite being a normal soldier, he is treated on par with the commander-in-chief, Ranadev Billa, and is close to the king.
+The flashback is brief with short character introductions and a battle that leads to the death of the lead pair along with the villain.
 What made it exceptional is the desert race sequence which has great visuals.
-The king denying marriage because Kala Bhairava is brave is totally ridiculous.
+The king denying marriage because Kala Bhairava is brave is ridiculous.
 The kings generally choose brave men for their daughters who can protect their kingdoms.
 This element could have been better.

 Magadheera had a regular first half except for the opening sequence.
 What takes it to next level is the second half which is full of adrenaline rush.
-The second half has desert race, fight with 100 soldiers, escaping from the fort and climax fight towards the climax.
+The second half has a desert race, fight with 100 soldiers, escapes from the fort, and fight towards the climax.
 Rather than the script, the vision and direction played important role in the success of Magadheera.
-Rajamouli elevated several minor scenes like horse riding in first half throughout the film.
+Rajamouli elevated several minor scenes like horse riding in the first half throughout the film.